bmerchant22/pclub-task-2/README.md

 # PClub recruitment Task-2
 This is a website created with golang, using gin-gorm for routing purposes and mongoDB for storing github tokens.
 Also, JWT tokens are used for authentication purposes.
-A good UI interface could not be implemented, so one needs to hit the routes manually on a browser.
+A good UI interface could not be implemented, so you need to hit the routes manually on a browser.
 It is suggested to use Mozilla Firefox or postman for prettier JSON response.

 ## Getting Started